stefaweb/Q17-Amplifier/Q17-P2/README.md

 <br>
 Project under developpment.<br>
 <br>
-PCB can change and the published version is not yet tested.<br>
+PCB and component values can change and the published version is not yet tested.<br>
 <br>